 – Jill Esterman, former Interior Design Specialist, New York Flagship Home & Accessories, Tiffany & Co.

-Upon completing the restoration of my circa 1860 historic home, I felt inspired by my own sense of beauty and sought to create what is fresh and new.
-The result was all that I envisioned — an elegant interior world blending the refined Louis XVI style with fashionable modernity.
-As the interiors came to life, I imagined a nymph or an elegant visitor from another time wandering throughout the space.
-I invited the inspirational, historically-inspired dressmaker, Lauren Rossi, to model her gorgeous, handmade, 18th-century French-inspired dresses in my rooms.
-To demonstrate the timeless aspect of design that is rooted in classicism, Lauren also models a 1920s silk dress, an early 1960s little black dress – that belonged to my English mum – and a contemporary pink knit.
-Poetically captured by visionary photographer Phillip Van Nostrand, these scenes are woven together with anecdotes, personal impressions and discussions on the history of art, interiors and style, from 1700s France to the present.
+Upon completing the restoration of my ca. 1860, Historic Landmark home, I felt inspired by my own sense of beauty and sought to create what is fresh and new.
+The result was all I envisioned — an elegant interior world blending the refined Louis XVI style with fashionable modernity.
+As the interiors came to life, I imagined a nymph, or an elegant visitor from another time, wandering throughout the space.
+Hence, I invited the inspiring historical dressmaker Lauren Rossi, who sauntered through my rooms wearing her gorgeous, handmade 18th-century French-inspired dresses.
+Surrounded by sumptuous fabrics, from Fortuny to Edmond Petit, and exquisite French period through modern art, she is a vision telling stories from years past.
+To demonstrate the timeless aspect of design rooted in Classicism, Ms. Rossi also wore a 1920s silk dress, an early 1960s little black dress – that belonged to my English mum – and a contemporary pink knit.
+The resulting scenes, all poetically captured by visionary photographer Phillip Van Nostrand, are woven together with anecdotes, personal impressions, and discussions on the cultural history of art, interiors, and style, from 18th-century France to the present.